 But bear in mind—there’s a little more to your customer retention rate than that.
 You also have to account for new customers you took on so they don’t throw off your data.
 After all, if you start with 10 customers, lose two, but then gain four, that doesn’t mean you have a 120-percent retention rate.
 In fact, if you think you can simply offset churn by acquiring new customers, you can wind up ignoring serious flaws in your business.

 Monitoring retention metrics is critical for a business to understand lifetime customer value and to quantify the efficacy of its marketing strategy and customer service program.

 How do you calculate customer retention rate?

-- The number of existing customers at the start of the time period (S)
+- Next, collect the number of existing customers at the start of the time period (S)

-- The number of total customers at the end of the time period (E)
+- Then find the number of total customers at the end of the time period (E)

-- The number of new customers added within the time period (N)
+- Finally, determine the number of new customers added within the time period (N)

 Customer retention rate formula

 Calculate customer retention rate with this formula: [(E-N)/S] x 100 = CRR